yshashix/oisp-spbiot-agent/container/kubernetes/onboarding/README.md

 ## Getting started
 1. Clone this repository under your gateway.
-2. gatewaydeployment.yaml is the sample gateway device onboarding config repo description file.
+2. Browse to the `oisp-iot-agent/container/kubernetes/onboarding/` directory.
 3. Copy default config.json from IndustryFusion-private- git repository.
 This will set hosts for rest, ws and mqtt correctly for OISP Platform DashBoard.
 4. Create app_config.yaml which should consist of OISP Instance URL and APP Version.